egoist/aimer-deprecated/README.md

 # Aimer

-The UI Development Environment, so simple that you'll fall in love with.
+The UI Development Framework, it's so simple that you'll fall in love with.

 ## Install